c-layer/contracts/tutorials/13-VotingWalkthrough.md

 ```

 ### Setup of a new voting contract
 A new voting session manager can be created using the `VotingSessionManager` contract.
-A voting session will be made of several session instances, so do not get confused by the name of the contract.
-In the rest of this tutorial, the VotingSession contract will be referred to as the "voting contract" and the voting session instances will be referred to as the "voting sessions".
+This contract will manage periodic voting session instances.
+In the rest of this tutorial, the VotingSessionManager contract will be referred to as the "voting contract" and the voting session instances will be referred to as the "voting sessions".
 ```
+votingDelegate = await VotingSessionDelegate.new()
-voting = await VotingSessionManager.new(token.address)
+voting = await VotingSessionManager.new(token.address, votingDelegate.address)
 ```

 The voting contract needs it's own lock to prevent tokens tranfer during the voting period.
 We create one when defining a proxy with a Lockable Delegate: